stevehjohn/Zen/README.md

 The fun bit most people are probably interested in.
 This is the UI that you can run to emulate a Speccy.

+Compatible with Windows and macOS (and in theory, Linux, but I haven't tested that).

+Press <kbd>F10</kbd> for the menu once running.

+Open `ZXE.Desktop.sln` and build it with your favourite tool(s).

+I did have one issue building on macOS on an M1 processor.
+Solved by https://stackoverflow.com/a/74317078.

+- `brew install freeimage`
+- `sudo ln -s /opt/homebrew/Cellar/freeimage/3.18.0/lib/libfreeimage.dylib /usr/local/lib/libfreeimage`

 ## Useful References

 - https://clrhome.org/table/